WHAT IS BACTERIAL VAGINOSIS

 - If you are pregnant.

-BV is treated with antibiotics.
-These antibiotics reduce the anaerobic bacteria and allow the lactobacilli to increase in number and restore normal balance in the vagina.
-Antibiotics can be given as oral tablets, vaginal creams, or vaginal gels.
+The treatment for BV is antibiotics.
+These antibiotics restore normal balance in the vagina.
+Antibiotic treatment can be oral tablets, vaginal creams, or vaginal gels.
 Please discuss your preferred method with your doctor.

 ARE THERE SIDE EFFECTS FROM BV TREATMENT?

-Some people may experience side effects such as abdominal pain, cramps, nausea & vomiting, flushing, or headache when taking oral bacterial vaginosis treatment.
+Most people tolerate the treatment well.
+However, some people may experience some side effects from the oral antibiotics, such as abdominal pain, cramps, nausea & vomiting, flushing, or headache.

 WHAT HAPPENS IF BV IS NOT TREATED?

-BV is a common condition, and most of the time, there are no problems if it is not treated.
-However, there are situations where complications can occur:
+BV is a very common condition.
+Most of the time there are no problems if it is not treated, and treatment is not usually advised if you have no symptoms.
+However, there are situations where complications can occur so treatment will be advised.
+This includes:

-- If you have BV when you are pregnant, you may be at higher risk of late miscarriage, premature birth, and developing a womb infection after birth.
+- If you have BV when you are pregnant, you may be at higher risk of having problems in pregnancy and immediately after birth.

-- If you undergo a gynaecological procedure when you have BV, you are at greater risk of developing a pelvic infection.
+- If you undergo a gynaecological procedure when you have BV, you are at greater risk of developing a pelvic infection afterwards.

 CAN BV RECUR?

-About a third who respond to treatment will have another BV episode within three months; more than half will have a recurrence within a year.
+While treatment is very effective, BV can recur.
+About a third of people who are treated will have another episode of BV within three months and more than half will have a recurrence within a year.

 HOW CAN I REDUCE BV RECURRING?